• Skip to main content

 • Fry for 1 minute on each side, or until golden brown.

-• Remove from pan and lay on a paper towel to drain excess oil.
+• Remove from the pan and drain excess oil on a paper towel.

 • Bring to a boil.

-• Cover the stock pot, and let the chiles sit in the hot water for 5 minutes, or until pliable.
+• Let the ingredients sit in the hot water for 5 minutes, or until the chile is pliable.

 • Blend until smooth.